ForsakenSystems/.github/content/lost-and-found/expl/windows.md

 ```

 ### SMAP During Debugging
-- If Supervisor Mode Access Prevention (SMAP) comea in your way during debugging, this might be useful
+- If Supervisor Mode Access Prevention (SMAP) comes in your way during debugging, this might be useful

 ```powershell
 r cr4